PC-Toolbox/PC-Toolbox/README.md

 # PC Toolbox
-Lots of settings for your computer to mess around with.
+An application made to modify your computer to your liking all inside one application.
+Created in vb.net and python.

 ## Features
 - Able to manage and cancel shutdowns